 Roman and Greeks drank out of amethyst goblets and glasses as it was believed to stop drunkenness.
 It also was used to disguise water in the goblet, so others believed it was wine.
 There is an ancient Greek saying:

 Or it will lead me to drink’

-In Roman Times it was a very well known Stone that it was included in Pliny the Elder's book, Natural History:
+It was such a very well known Stone that it was included in Pliny the Elder's book, Natural History:

 'We will now commence with another class of precious stones, those of a purple colour, or whose tints are derived from purple.
 To the first rank belongs the amethystos1 of India; a stone which is also found in the part of Arabia that adjoins Syria and is known as Petra, as also in Lesser Armenia, Egypt, and Galatia; the very worst of all, and the least valued, being those of Thasos and Cyprus.
 The name which these stones bear, originates, it is said, in the peculiar tint of their brilliancy, which, after closely approaching the colour of wine, passes off into a violet without being fully pronounced; or else, according to some authorities, in the fact that in their purple there is something that falls short of a fiery colour, the tints fading off and inclining to the colour of wine.